-Editor's Note: Our Northern California Public Media newsroom is taking part in a national program to introduce journalists to a set of tools called Solutions Journalism, which you can read more about here.
-The basic thrust of Solutions Journalism is to look at societal problems and issues with an eye toward uncovering and explaining ways that communities have moved toward solving those problems.
+Editor's Note: Solutions Journalism is a way of looking at problems and issues with an eye toward uncovering and explaining ways that communities have moved toward solving those problems.
+Find out more here.

 Driven by community input, our current work is focused on the November 3 election.
 A key local issue in the election is a proposition supported by some community members to strengthen police oversight in Sonoma County.

 That's why we were attracted to this story of a new approach to policing the police in Kansas City, Kansas and its surrounding Wyandotte County.